Isle of Anglesey County Council

 When you have reason to believe a toy is unsafe and presents a risk - for example, you receive a complaint that a toy has injured a child - you must:

-• inform Trading Standards and your supplier of the risk
+• Inform Trading Standards and your supplier of the risk

-• withdraw the toy from sale, if appropriate
+• Withdraw the toy from sale, if appropriate

-• provide Trading Standards with information about:
+• Provide Trading Standards with information about:

-• the risk presented by the toy
+• The risk presented by the toy

-• the non-compliance in question
+• The non-compliance in question

-• any actions taken
+• Any actions taken

 Your local Trading Standards service may request cooperation in relation to any action undertaken.